Knowledge base

 Check the SPF record(s)

-The global security tool on the Infomaniak Manager allows for easy verification and correction of any problematic records.
+The Global Security tool on the Infomaniak Manager allows you to easily check and correct any problematic records you may have.

-In case of a problem, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or any other issue that could lead to an error:
+In case of a problem, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or other issues that could lead to an error:

 … or directly at the address https://mxtoolbox.com/spf.aspx.

-This guide explains how to save an email (as if you were downloading it) but directly to your kDrive.
-You can thus save in 1 click a message received on an address of your Infomaniak Mail Service, this in .eml
+This guide explains how to save an email (as if you were downloading) but directly to your kDrive.
+You will thus be able to save in 1 click a message received on an address of your Infomaniak Mail Service, this in .eml

 format readable directly within your kDrive interface.